Tasneemalabsi/data-structures-and-algorithms/python/stack_and_queue/README.md

                        big O of n for time // O(1) -> constant

                        big O of n for space // O(1) -> constant
+- for enqueue in Psudo-queue:

+                       big O of n for time // O(1) -> constant

+                       big O of n for space // O(1) -> constant
+- for dequeue in Psudo-queue:

+                       big O of n for time // O(2n) -> linear

+                       big O of n for space // O(n) -> linear

 ## API